Humira Prefilled pen (antirheumatoid arthritis medicines)

 - Check the expiry date on the pre-filled pen label.
 Do not use the product after the month and year shown.

-- Where to give your injections?
+- Where should I give my injections?

 - Choose a site on your thigh or stomach (except the area around the navel).
-Please see the shaded area in Figure 3.

 - Change the place that you inject each time so that you do not become sore in one area.
 Each new injection should be given at least 3 cm from the last injection site.